Heather has experience selling jewelry at craft shows and enjoys sharing tips and tricks to help other sellers.

 Selling Handmade Soaps and Lotions

 As an artist, your mind is constantly pumping out new ways to add to your existing business.
-When I met local soaper and lotionmaker Amanda Sefton, owner of Simply Divine Darling!, I knew her handmade lotions and body scrubs would sell well locally.
-I contacted her and added several of her products to my inventory.
+When I met local soapmaker Amanda Sefton, owner of Simply Divine Darling!, I knew her handmade lotions and body scrubs would sell well locally.
+She was selling her homemade products at The Strawberry Festival in Fort Mill, SC and they smelled amazing.
+Like food.
+I contacted her after the festival and added several of her products to my inventory.
 People loved the delicious scents like Sweet Orange Chili Pepper, Kiss Me, and Coconut Dream.
-Think of teaming up with a friend to boost sales.
+Think of teaming up with a friend to boost your sales or expand your line of products.

 Share booth space with another artist whenever possible.
 It helps to have someone to talk to when sales are slow.
 If you need a break or want to get a bite to eat, it's great to be able to step away from your booth for awhile.
 If the show requires a tent, it helps to have a friend to help unload our vehicle and set up the tent.